 <zing-grid> tag and the

 While scrolling, ZingGrid will batch in new rows.
 At any given time there is a small, finite number of rows rendering.
-Follow more comprehensive infinite scroll docs here.
+Learn more about infinite scroll here.

 Enable server paging through a couple